Author: Vanessa Ngan, Staff Writer, 2003. Updated by Jane Widdowson, EB Clinical Nurse Specialist, et al, DEBRA New Zealand, February 2016.

 Epidermolysis bullosa (EB) is a group of inherited diseases that are characterised by blistering lesions on the skin and mucous membranes.
 These may occur anywhere on the body but most commonly appear at sites of friction and minor trauma such as the feet and hands.
 In some subtypes, blisters may also occur on internal organs, such as the oesophagus, stomach and respiratory tract, without any apparent friction.

-EB should be distinguished from common friction blisters, and from epidermolysis bullosa acquisita (EBA), which is an autoimmune blistering disease that is not inherited and often doesn't develop until adult life.
+EB should be distinguished from common friction blisters, and from epidermolysis bullosa acquisita (EBA), which is a blistering autoimmune disease that is not inherited and often doesn't develop until adult life.

 |Epidermolysis bullosa simplex (EBS)||Epidermis or uppermost layer of skin cells (keratinocytes)|